lwk618/dms/README.md

 Server side deploy
 Environment

-	Window 7/10 with 64bit
+	Windows 7/10 with 64bit
 	Java 1.8
-	Mysql 5.6.1 or above
+	MySQL 5.6.1 or above

 Installation Steps

-	1. Install xampp
+	1. Install XAMPP

-	2. Run the Mysql service
+	2. Run the MySQL service

-	3. Create mysql database user with below setting username:dms password:dms
+	3. Create MySQL database user with below setting username:dms password:dms

-	4. Login mysql with user(dms)
+	4. Login MySQL with "dms" user

-	5. Run the sql in "dms.sql" file to create schema and table with data
+	5. Run the SQL in "dms.sql" file to create schema and table with data

 	6. Copy "wildfly-9.0.1.Final" folder into C:\